longavailable/longavailable.github.io/myCollections/_posts/2025-12-16-uv-conda-hybrid-project-management.md

 ## Conclusion

 The hybrid approach leverages [Conda]’s strength in compiled libraries and [uv]’s speed in Python dependency management.
-For hydro-climate and urban modeling projects, this ensures reproducibility, portability, and efficiency across diverse research teams.
+For geo-related projects, this ensures reproducibility, portability, and efficiency across diverse research teams.

 ## Related commands